geeksforsocialchange/PlaceCal/README.md

 ### Importing calendars

-To import all events, run:
+To import all events, run the following command.
+For production environments, this task should be run on a cron at regular intervals.

 ```sh
 rails events:import_all_calendars